RobTillaart/HX711/README.md

 - A+/A-  uses gain of 128 or 64
 - B+/B-  uses gain of 32

-### Connections

-Colour scheme of two break-out boards.
+Colour scheme wires of two boards.

 | HX711 Pin |  Colour        |
 |:---------:|:--------------:|